DavidHernandez/presidiopy/README.md

 | /api/v1/analyzer/recognizers/:id                   | POST   | NO        |
 | /api/v1/analyzer/recognizers/:id                   | PUT    | NO        |
 | /api/v1/analyzer/recognizers/:id                   | DELETE | NO        |

+## Development sponsor

+The development of this library is sponsored by [QueryLayer](https://www.querylayer.com/): The next generation of Data-Sharing.